EpicOrange/riichi_advanced/documentation/documentation.md

 This is the actual value of `"scoring_method"` used for riichi.
 The idea for a two-value array value for `"scoring_method"` is that we use `"han_fu_formula"` for `points` and `"multiplier"` for `points2`, and add the resulting scores.
 For riichi, this means using `"han_fu_formula"` to calculate the standard Han score, and `"multiplier"` for yakuman hands.

-Riichi also specifies the key `"yaku2_overrides_yaku1": true`, which means if any yaku contribute to `points2`, then we ignore all yaku that contribute to `points`.

 ### Other scoring-related keys

 All of the keys described below are optional.